TRAVEL IN BHUTAN

 Mr. Tenzin Choedra (Cultural Guide)

 His friend calls him by his nickname cox because of his cocky nature.
 He makes sure that his clients get all the authentic experience while in Bhutan.
-His field experience has been praised by many of the guest who travelled Bhutan with him.
+His field experience has been praised by many of the guests who traveled to Bhutan with him.

 Mr.Tashi Wangchuk (Nature Guide)

-He is sincere and very dedicated in his work.
+He is sincere and very dedicated to his work.
 His biggest asset is his ability to work in big groups and catering to the need of every individual.
-He handles lots of regional tourist traveling Bhutan.
+He handles lots of regional tourists traveling to Bhutan.

 Mrs. Lhendup (Female Culture and Nature Guide)

 Only lady guide we have in the company.
-Some of our female solo traveller to Bhutan who does not feel comfortable with male guide prefer female to accompany them.
+Some of our female solo traveler to Bhutan who does not feel comfortable with male guide prefer the female to accompany them.
 Miss.
 Lhendup is well versed in Bhutan history and very outgoing.
-She reads a lot and don’t get surprise if she talks about the famous author Daniele Steel.
-She is the fan of this author.
+She reads a lot and doesn’t get surprised if she talks about the famous author Daniele Steel.
+She is a fan of this author.

 TRANSPORT IN BHUTAN